KLJZ

-KLJZ (93.1 FM, "Z93") is a commercial radio station in Yuma, Arizona, United States.
+KLJZ (93.1 FM, "Z93") is a commercial radio station in Yuma, Arizona, serving entire Yuma County, Arizona.
 KLJZ airs a hot adult contemporary format.

 History

 KVOY-FM was licensed in 1972 as a sister station of KVOY (AM), changing its calls to KJOK the next year.
 Current owner Keith Lewis acquired KJOK and KEZC-AM (the former KVOY AM) in 1997.
 KJOK became KLJZ in 1997.